HoustonWeHaveABug/SweepNYC/README.md

 http://testoptimal.com/ref/GraphTheory%20Techniques%20In%20Model-Based%20Testing.pdf

-For each node that has positive polarity, a BFS is performed to find the nearest node that has negative polarity and create the additional edges between both nodes.
+For each node that has positive polarity, a BFS is performed to find the nearest node that has negative polarity and create the additional arcs between both nodes.

-Once all nodes have a polarity equal to 0, a DFS is performed to visit all arcs/edges from selected starting node and complete a cycle (the optimal solution is searched).
+Once all nodes have a polarity equal to 0, a DFS is performed to visit all edges/arcs from selected starting node and complete a cycle (the search is exhaustive).

 Posted as solution to the Reddit Dailyprogrammer Hard Challenge #243: